 Midge / EmergersRS2

-The RS2 is a versatile and deadly fly that imitates a range of small aquatic insects.
+Versatile and effective fly imitates a range of small aquatic insects.
 The slim body and CDC wing make it an excellent imitation of a hatching midge or mayfly.
+Simple design is key to its success, particularly in pressured waters where fish see many patterns.

 Spring, Summer, Fall